sangstar/sangstar.github.io/docs/CV.md

 2019
-Specialized in developing and validating adaptive algorithms for polarimetric gains calibration and implementation of the calibration for the Event Horizon Telescope at the Harvard-Smithsonian Center for Astrophysics, and examining polarimetric gains calibration on data from the Global Milimeter VLBI array using regression for the Event Horizon Telescope’s website memo series.
+Specialized in developing and validating adaptive algorithms for polarimetric gains calibration and implementation of the calibration for the Event Horizon Telescope at the Harvard-Smithsonian Center for Astrophysics, and examining polarimetric gains calibration on data from the Global Milimeter VLBI array using regression techniques for the Event Horizon Telescope’s website memo series.

 **Synthetic Optics**
 *Research assistant*, Intern